 Needle electrode insertion requires a detailed knowledge of anatomy and carries a risk of injury to anatomic structures (e.g., nerves, arteries) that can be reliably identified by a properly trained physician.
-Appropriate precautions also must be taken to avoid transmitting infectious diseases, such as hepatitis, Jakob-Creutzfeldt disease, or acquired immune deficiency syndrome.
+Appropriate precautions also must be taken to avoid transmitting infectious diseases, such as hepatitis, Creutzfeldt-Jakob disease (CJD), or other blood borne pathogens.
 Testing risk may increase with examinations near major blood vessels, the abdomen or lung; in the setting of anticoagulants or bleeding disorders; electronic or mechanical cardiac devices, CNS stimulators, or indwelling central venous or arterial lines.
-The EDX physician must understand and assess these risks and take any necessary steps to minimize potential harm to the patient.
+The EDX physician must understand and Assess these risks and take any necessary steps to minimize potential harm to the patient.

-American Association of Neuromuscular & Electrodiagnostic Medicine
+Position Statement American Association of Neuromuscular & Electrodiagnostic Medicine